Jahenr/CheatSheets/README.md

 The changes will be reviewed and if all is well, merged into master.

-Tip: Remember to do a git pull or fetch to keep your local up to date with the main project before you commit and push any changes, this ensures your local is up to date with remote main project. - https://stefanbauer.me/articles/how-to-keep-your-git-fork-up-to-date
+Tip: Remember to add the main project as upstream and do a git pull or fetch to keep your local fork up to date with the main project, before you commit and push any changes to your forked version ready for a PR.

+Here is a handy guide with more detail for clarity. - https://stefanbauer.me/articles/how-to-keep-your-git-fork-up-to-date

 --------------------------------------------------